Wealthfront Automated Bond Portfolio Methodology White Paper

 Source: Wealthfront

-In terms of duration, we can see in Table 9 that the low tax rate portfolio had a duration of 1.86 years and the high tax rate portfolio had a duration of 2.04 years as of February 2023.
-These numbers are relatively low and indicate a low sensitivity to interest rate changes, resulting in less price volatility in changing rate environments.
+In terms of duration, we can see in Table 9 that all three portfolios have durations around 1.5 years as of May 2024.
+These durations are relatively low and indicate a low sensitivity to interest rate changes, resulting in less price volatility in changing rate environments.

 Table 9: Portfolio Duration